 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where bjarebyite typically forms.
+Look in granite pegmatites country, the host setting where bjarebyite typically forms.
 If you start seeing triphylite, apatite, siderite in float, you are in the right ground.
 Field specimens usually show a prismatic to tabular crystals, often as small clusters or crusts habit, so train your eye for that shape before scanning the outcrop.